cslarsen/skole-dat500/assignment-2/README.md

   * A C++11 compiler for the SDES back-end code, preferably gcc or clang.
   * GNU Make to build the C++ code
-  * Python 2.7 or 3+, to run the SDES front-end and the other programs.
-It only uses standard libraries.
+  * Python 2.7 only --- Python 3 is not fully supported

 The C++ code can be compiled on Windows as well, but I don't have access to it, so I haven't been able to test the code.
 But, in general, what you need to make